National Stock Exchange (NSE)

 In 2010, NSE introduced a Depository Receipts product based on its existing technology platform which allowed foreign companies to raise capital from Indian markets without having to list themselves directly on an Indian stock exchange.
 The same year saw the launch of National Commodity & Derivatives Exchange Limited (NCDEX), a demutualized online commodity derivatives exchange set up by NSE along with other financial institutions such as ICICI Bank and Life Insurance Corporation of India (LIC).

-Over time, NSE has also become home to various indices such as the S&P CNX Nifty Fifty index, CNX 100 index, and CNX 500 Index along with sectoral indices like the IT index, FMCG index, etc., which can be used by investors for benchmarking their investments or constructing portfolios according to their risk appetite.
+Over the years, NSE has also become home to various indices such as the S&P CNX Nifty Fifty index, CNX 100 index, and CNX 500 Index along with sectoral indices like the IT index, FMCG index, etc., which can be used by investors for benchmarking their investments or constructing portfolios according to their risk appetite.

 NSE's long history is a testament to its ability to stay ahead of the curve and continue innovating despite changing regulations, political upheaval, or any other external forces.
 Through its innovations and dedication, NSE has demonstrated how even a small organization can make a large impact when given proper support.